Leicester South: Boundaries

+Historic

 1918–1950: The county borough of Leicester wards of Aylestone, Castle, Charnwood, De Montfort, Knighton, Martin's, and Wycliffe.

-The initial report of the Boundary Commission for England dated October 1947 and published in December 1947 recommended that Leicester retain three seats, including a revised Leicester South constituency consisting of the wards of Aylestone, De Montfort, Knighton, North Braunstone and Spinney Hill, giving an electorate of 67,574 as of the review date of 15 October 1946.
+The initial report of the Boundary Commission for England, dated October 1947 and published in December 1947, recommended that Leicester retain three seats, including a revised Leicester South constituency consisting of the wards of Aylestone, De Montfort, Knighton, North Braunstone and Spinney Hill, giving an electorate of 67,574 as of the review date of 15 October 1946.
 When the Representation of the People Bill enacting the commission's recommendations was debated in the House of Commons, the Government brought forward amendments at Committee stage on 24 March 1948 to allow 17 more constituencies in England.
-Home Secretary James Chuter Ede announced that the Boundary Commission would be invited to consider an additional constituency to each of nine cities, including Leicester.
-The Government issued a white paper proposing the new boundaries which created new borough constituencies of Leicester South East and Leicester South West in place of Leicester South.
+Home Secretary James Chuter Ede announced that the Boundary Commission would be invited to consider assigning an additional constituency to each of nine cities, including Leicester.
+The Government issued a white paper proposing the new boundaries, which created new borough constituencies of Leicester South East and Leicester South West in place of Leicester South.
 The Boundary Commission recommended no alteration to the proposals, and the revised constituencies were therefore enacted.

 In 1969, the Second Periodical Report of the Parliamentary Boundary Commission for England reduced Leicester from four seats to three, and recreated Leicester South as a borough constituency.

 1974–1983: The county borough of Leicester wards of Aylestone, De Montfort, Knighton, Spinney Hill, The Castle, and Wycliffe wards of Leicester.

 1983–2010: The City of Leicester wards of Aylestone, Castle, Crown Hills, East Knighton, Eyres Monsell, Saffron, Spinney Hill, Stoneygate, West Knighton and Wycliffe.

 Minor boundary changes were made as a result of the Third Periodical Report of the Boundary Commission in 1983.
 The new constituency took in about 3,000 voters who were previously in other Leicester seats.
 No changes were made in the Fourth Periodical Report of the Boundary Commission in 1995.

 2010–2024: The City of Leicester wards of Aylestone, Castle, Eyres Monsell, Freemen, Knighton, Spinney Hills, and Stoneygate.

-In the Fifth Periodical Report of the Boundary Commission in 2007, the constituency had only minor changes with 73 voters being added from Leicester West.
+In the Fifth Periodical Report of the Boundary Commission in 2007, the constituency had only a minor alteration, with 73 voters being added from Leicester West.

 Further to a local government boundary review which became effective in May 2015, the Freemen ward was replaced by the Saffron ward and the additional Wycliffe ward was created, largely split off from the Spinney Hills ward.

+Current

-2024-: The City of Leicester wards of Castle, Evington (part), Eyres Monsell, Knighton, Saffron, Spinney Hills, Stoneygate, and Wycliffe.
+The City of Leicester wards of Castle, Evington (small part), Eyres Monsell, Knighton, Saffron, Spinney Hills, Stoneygate, and Wycliffe.

-Size of the constituency was reduced with the transfer of Aylestone ward to Leicester West.
+Following the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the size of the constituency was reduced with the transfer of Aylestone ward to Leicester West.
 To partly compensate, polling district EVF in Evington ward was added from Leicester East.